SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 Imagine a vector `v` in a two-dimensional space, starting from the origin `(0,0)` and pointing to the point `(3, 6)`.
 Graphically, this vector can be represented as:

-{% include "postImage.html" src: "./images/vector_diagram_transparent.png", baseFormat: "png", alt: "Vector diagram (3,6)", description: "<b>Figure 1</b> shows a vector `v` that moves `3` steps in the horizontal direction and `6` steps in the vertical direction.", isLinked: false, widths: "[200, 200]" %}
+{% include "postImage.html" src: "./images/vector_diagram_transparent.png", baseFormat: "png", alt: "Vector diagram (3,6)", description: "<b>Figure 3</b>: Shows a vector `v` that moves `3` steps in the horizontal direction and `6` steps in the vertical direction.", isLinked: false, widths: "[50, 50]" %}

 In Figure 1, the vector `v` is shown as an arrow starting at the origin `(0,0)` and ending at the point `(3,6)`.
 The arrow indicates the direction and length (magnitude) of the vector.